 Putting careers on the map

-A man is on a laptop on the homepage of the sage careers pages.
+A woman is on a laptop on the homepage of the sage careers pages.
 The headline on the page reads: "Grow your future with us"

 Overview